- There are two types of menstrual products: external protection (pads and panty liners) and internal protection (tampons).

 Can I swim and do normal activities when I have my period?

-Alternative and Environmentally Friendly Menstrual Products: If you’re concerned about the chemicals and synthetic materials used to make regular pads and tampons, or you’re looking for a more cost effective way to deal with your periods, you may want to consider using alternative products that are available to consumers.
+Alternative and Environmentally Friendly Menstrual Products: If you’re concerned about the chemicals and synthetic materials used to make regular pads and tampons, or you’re looking for a more cost effective way to deal with your periods, you may want to consider using alternative products that are available in most pharmacies and grocery stores.

 What are some “natural” menstrual products that are also environmentally friendly?